Panzer 35(t): Romania

+The first combat use of the R-2 was in the summer of 1940 on 2 July, in the midst of the forced occupation of Bessarabia and Northern Bukovina by the Soviet Union.
+A tank company, the 5th, from the 2nd Battalion of the 1st Tank Regiment, under the command of captain Napoleon Popescu, held the bridgehead over the River Prut between Galați and Giurgiulești, on the latter's side.
+They clashed with a Soviet armored column of 70 vehicles, which resulted in 3 tankettes and 1 T-40 amphibious light tank destroyed for the Soviets and no losses for the Romanians.
+This resistance allowed other Romanian units, civilians, and refugees to cross the Prut into friendly territory before the bridge was blown by a pioneer unit.
+The R-2 was also used during the Legionnaires' Rebellion in January 1941 to stop the Legionnaires.

-Romanian R-2a tanks near Chișinău in 1941.
+Romanian R-2 tanks near Chișinău in 1941.

-The R-2s were assigned to the 1st Armoured Regiment of the 1st Armoured Division where they participated in Operation Barbarossa.
-The division was withdrawn from combat after the Battle of Odessa in 1941.
+The R-2s were assigned to the 1st Tank Regiment of the 1st Armoured Division where they participated in Operation Barbarossa.
+The division was withdrawn from combat after the Battle of Odessa in October 1941.
 At the start of 1942, 40 tanks were sent to Pilsen for overhaul while 50 more were repaired in Ploiești.
 The division returned to the front on 29 August 1942 with 109 R-2s.
 By the eve of the Soviet Stalingrad Counter-offensive on 19 November the division could only muster 84 serviceable R-2s with as many as 37 unserviceable tanks stationed in the rear.
 The division was on the outer edges of the Stalingrad Pocket, but managed to break through the western wing of the encirclement, although 77 R-2s were lost in the process.
 Only about a third of these were destroyed by the Soviets, the rest were either abandoned or broke down and could not be recovered.
 One R-2 arrived from Romania during December as a reinforcement.
 The 1st Armored Division was ordered home in early January 1943.